epfl-ada/ada-2022-project-jash/README.md

 3. Implement correlation analysis.
 Study the relationship between the movie revenue/rating and actor features and use confidence interval and T-test to ensure statistical significance.
 Use clustering methods to determine what ideal actors may look like in each movie genre.

+4. Perform soft clustering analysis to determine what profiles ideal actors may belong to in each movie genre.

 ### Proposed timeline